2010 Northern Hemisphere heat waves: Europe in general

 On July 11, temperatures skyrocketed in Vienna, Berlin, Munich, Amsterdam, Madrid, Lisbon, Zurich and Bucharest.
 More heavy thunderstorms hit the High Swiss Alps, accompanied by heavy snow in some places.

 Forty passengers were hospitalised with dehydration in Germany when 3 ICE trains' air conditioning system broke down in temperatures approaching 40 °C on the 11th.
 One thousand luckier passengers switched trains.
 Deutsche Bahn apologized for its ICE trains breaking down.

-Hartmut Buyken, chairman of passenger association Pro Bahn, told radio station hr-INFO that the trains were ruined by cost-cutting measures, and weren't selling as well in international markets as the French TGV trains.
+Hartmut Buyken, chairman of passenger association Pro Bahn, told radio station hr-INFO that the trains had been ruined by cost-cutting measures, and weren't selling as well in international markets as the French TGV trains.

 A 2007 image of German express ICE 3 transit train near Ingolstadt.

 On the 12th, Portugal, Spain, Germany, Great Britain, Belgium, France, and the Czech Republic all suffered the hottest temperatures of the year, and the heat wave was most likely to continue over the weekend, according to German meteorologists.

 Most of Germany, including Berlin, recorded temperatures of 38 C in some places.
 On the popular North Sea island of Helgoland, the temperature was only 20.5 degrees.
 In Berlin, the highest temperature was recorded at 38.9 C as 3 more non-air conditioned local passengers trains had to be evacuated due to overheating of the interior passenger compartments, leading to passengers getting heat stroke, Deutsche Welle reported.
 Hans-Dieter Muehlenberg, chief of a local rescue squad in Berlin told the German news agency DAPD he had found the temperature in a local train had reached 50 C and that nine people had to be hospitalized for dehydration.
 Later on, official reports from the rescue squad denied that 9 people reported dead had died and that the air conditioning systems fail to cool the trains in temperatures over 32 C. Deutsche Bahn paid 500 Euros for the heat victims without a doctors note.
 According to the German Meteorological Service (DWD), the soaring temperatures were set to last for a week.

-Belgian authorities were worried about water shortages as a result of both the hot weather and lack of rain.
-The water authorities in the eastern town of Bullange warned that several water sources have dried up.
-The Belgian interior ministry said that three other communes in the southeast of the country have also appealed for emergency water supplies.
+Belgian authorities expressed concerns about water shortages as a result of both the hot weather and lack of rain.
+The water authorities in the eastern town of Bullange warned that several water sources dried up.
+The Belgian interior ministry said that three other communes in the southeast of the country appealed for emergency water supplies.

-The Czech Republic exceeded 37.8 C for the third day running, as doctors in the Czech Republic issued safety advice according to the Voice of Russia.
+The Czech Republic exceeded 37.8 C for three days running, as doctors in the Czech Republic issued safety advice according to the Voice of Russia.
 High temperatures were also occurring in parts of Slovakia and around the Black Sea.